-If side effects become particularly troublesome, a medication that works in a similar way to ACE inhibitors, known as an angiotensin-2 receptor antagonist, may be recommended.
+If your side effects become particularly troublesome, a medication that works in a similar way to ACE inhibitors, known as an angiotensin-2 receptor antagonist, may be recommended.

-Read more about treating high blood pressure
+Read more about treating high blood pressure.

 One of the biggest potential dangers if you have atherosclerosis is a piece of fatty deposit (plaque) breaking off from your artery wall.
 This can cause a blood clot to develop at the site of the broken plaque.

-If a blood clot develops inside an artery that supplies the heart with blood (a coronary artery) it can trigger a heart attack.
+If a blood clot develops inside an artery that supplies the heart with blood (a coronary artery), it can trigger a heart attack.
 Similarly, if a blood clot develops inside any of the blood vessels going to the brain, it can trigger a stroke.

-You will probably be prescribed an antiplatelet medication to reduce your risk of blood clots.
+If you have PAD, you'll probably be prescribed an antiplatelet medication to reduce your risk of blood clots.
 This medication reduces the ability of platelets (tiny blood cells) to stick together, so if a plaque does break apart, you have a lower chance of a blood clot developing.

 Common side effects of low-dose aspirin include indigestion and an increased risk of bleeding.

-Side effects of clopidogrel include:
+Common side effects of clopidogrel can include:

-Side effects of naftidrofuryl oxalate include:
+Side effects of naftidrofuryl oxalate can include:

 - angioplasty – where a blocked or narrowed section of artery is widened by inflating a tiny balloon inside the vessel

-- bypass graft – where blood vessels are taken from another part of your body and used to bypass the blockage in an artery
+- artery bypass graft – where blood vessels are taken from another part of your body and used to bypass the blockage in an artery

-Before recommending treatment, a team of specialist surgeons, doctors and nurses will discuss the options with you – including the potential risks and benefits.
+Before recommending treatment, a team of specialist surgeons, doctors and nurses will discuss options with you – including the potential risks and benefits.